gozer/aws-autoscaling-vertica/AWS-ElasticLoadBalancer-for-Vertica.md

 ----

 *The use of AWS Elastic Load Balancing is not a formally tested or supported HP Vertica configuraton.
-Nevetheless, we hope you are encouraged to experiment.
+Nevetheless, we hope you feel encouraged to experiment.
 See what works, and post your feedback and best practices back to the community.
 Good luck!*